When You Lose Your Coverage

 The Consolidated Omnibus Budget Reconciliation Act, or COBRA, is an option that provides continued coverage with the same insurance you had with your employer, but you are responsible for paying the entire premium, plus any cost sharing you have.
 This is likely one of the most expensive options, but allows continuity with the same health plan, same doctors and same pharmacy.

 Set up a log-in and explore your options on HealthCare.gov.
-This year, there will be a special open enrollment period from February 15,2021 to May 15, 2021 for people that live in most states.
-During this period, you will not need to show proof of job loss or other life changes to sign up for health insurance via HealthCare.gov.
+During the signup windows, you will not need to show proof of job loss or other life changes to sign up for health insurance via HealthCare.gov.
 Depending on your income while you were employed, you may be able to get tax credits to help you pay for a health plan.
 You have the option to get the tax credits in one of two ways: every month, directly towards paying your premium, or all-at-once when you file taxes.
 Importantly, the credits are tied to your actual income and you must “rectify” at the end of the year.
 If you underestimate your income for the year, you may end up owing tax credits back to the government.
 Even if you do not qualify for tax credits to help pay your premium, there may be health plans available that cost less than your COBRA coverage.
 Keep in mind, any deductibles or out of pocket spending maximums will start over if you change health plans (including if you go from an employer plan to a HealthCare.gov plan administered by the same insurance company).
 For help selecting a plan from among the options available through HealthCare.gov, visit JDRF’s resource on how to choose an insurance plan.